 Support available at WP and WCP for pupils with SEND

-Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as SEND Supported.
+Both schools employ professionals such as an Educational Psychologist and professionals from outside agencies such as Complex Communication Team or Social Emotional Mental Health & Learning.
 These professionals will work closely with teachers and teaching assistants to advise on the teaching and learning for pupils with SEND.

 Names and contact details of SEND leads

-At WP you should contact Miss Sam Carney (Yrs.
-Nursery-6) and Mrs Anita Heer (ESC pupils).
-At WCP you should contact Mrs Lyn Corden (Yrs.
-Nursery-6) and they will answer any questions you have regarding your child’s learning and progress.
+At WP you should contact Miss Sam Carney (in the first instance) and Mrs Anita Heer (regarding PLPs).
+At WCP you should contact Mrs D. Rock (Yrs.
+Nursery – 6) and they will answer any questions you have regarding your child’s learning and progress.

 Equipment and facilities to support children with SEND